 [If the local representative is the contact point for the reporting of adverse events according to Article 14(1)(l) of Regulation (EU) 2019/6, then all necessary contact details (including a mandatory telephone number and, optionally, an E-mail address) must be included here and it must be included in the subheading:<and contact details to report suspected adverse events>.]

 <For any information about this veterinary medicinal product, please contact the local representative of the marketing authorisation holder.>

+[The statement should only be used if the local representative is also providing other information e.g. technical services.]

 [Listing of local representatives is not a requirement, but where used they must be provided for all Member States.
 If included in the product information annexes, the full list for all Member States must be stated (not applicable for MRP/DCP/SRP and national procedures for which the local representative can be stated separately for each Member State during the national phase when translations of the product information are provided).
 However, a representative may be designated for more than one country and may also be the MAH where no other local representative is indicated.
 In cases where the same representative is designated for more than one country, the representative’s details may be listed only once below the names of the countries concerned.